fylgja/site/src/guides/postcss.md

 While CSSNano is a great tool for minifying your CSS, it can be to aggressive.

-The only issue you might find with it is our current [aspect-ratio component](/components/aspect-ratio/#postcss-calc-and-cssnano-issue).
+The only issue you might find with CSSNano, is with our current [aspect-ratio component](/components/aspect-ratio/#postcss-calc-and-cssnano-issue).

 For this we at least recommend to keep your CSS calc's as the are.